 Home Coffee Roasting is Easy

 Roasting coffee is easier than you can possibly imagine.
 It has been compared to boiling water or toasting bread.
 Just buy a small batch of green beans over the internet and locate a few, common household items.
-Once you have your supplies, you can have fresh roasted coffee within 5-15 minutes, depending on the roasting method and roast preference.
+Once you have your supplies, you can have freshly roasted coffee within 5-15 minutes, depending on the roasting method and roast preference.

 Home Coffee Roasting is Economical